OpenAI's latest AI models, Codex now available on Amazon Bedrock

 OpenAI and Microsoft on Monday renegotiated a contract that had allowed the Windows maker to exclusively sell OpenAI's AI models on its Azure cloud platform, making room for OpenAI to forge new partnerships with the likes of Amazon and Google.

-The latest announcement comes at a time when OpenAI is racing to secure more computing capacity to beef up its enterprise business and better compete with rival Anthropic, whose Claude models have surged in popularity and made the startup a front-runner in the AI race.
+OpenAI is racing to secure more computing capacity to beef up its enterprise business and better compete with rival Anthropic, whose Claude models have surged in popularity and made the startup a frontrunner in the AI race.

+Separately, Amazon announced new autonomous software products, known as agents, targeting companies seeking a boost to their supply-chain planning or planning large-scale hiring, such as retailers before the holiday selling season.

 For OpenAI, making Codex available on AWS will help drive enterprise adoption and expand the reach of the coding agent, which has more than 4 million weekly active users.

-This bodes well for Amazon especially when it has pulled out all the stops in its efforts to reassure investors that its hefty AI investments are starting to pay off.

-Earlier this month, Amazon CEO Andy Jassy disclosed for the first time that AI services at AWS generated annualized revenue of more than $15 billion in the first quarter.
+Earlier this month, Amazon CEO Andy Jassy disclosed that AI services at AWS generated annualized revenue of more than $15 billion in the first quarter.
 AWS revenue growth has also climbed back up past the 20 per cent mark in the past two quarters, boosting investor confidence.

-Amazon shares were little changed after the announcement, trading down about 1 per cent.
+Amazon shares were little changed after the announcement, trading down less than 1 per cent.